to main content On-site Survey Process Fact Sheet | The Joint Commission

 • The on-site survey process is data-driven, focused on patient safety and quality, and evaluates actual care processes and technology.

-• On-site surveys are designed to be organization-specific, consistent and to support the organization’s efforts to improve quality and safety on their journey to achieve zero harm.
+• On-site surveys are designed to be organization-specific, consistent and to support the organization’s efforts to improve quality.

 Survey length is determined by information supplied by organizations on their application.
 Objectives of the survey are to: